BTW-AAK/GUILT/README.md

 2) Select Extensions.
 3) Enable developer mode
 4) Click on Load Unpacked
-5)  select your Unzip folder.
+5)  select your Unzipped folder.

 Note: You need to select the folder in which the manifest file exists.